petercz1/UK_property_mapping/README.md

 Download the [code](https://github.com/petercz1/UK_property_mapping/archive/master.zip) to a directory and unzip.

-open the directory it's in and start a php server with `php -S localhost:4567`.
+Using a terminal open the directory it's in and start a php server with `php -S localhost:4567`.

 Point your browser at `localhost:4567`.